-If not treated early, retinal tears can lead to a more serious condition called retinal detachment, which may lead to partial or complete loss of vision.
+The retina is a layer of cells at the back of the eye, that detects light and helps to form visual images.
+Occasionally, the retina can break or tear, which exposes the space underneath the retina.
+Therefore, if not treated early, retinal tears can lead to a more serious condition called retinal detachment, which often leads to partial or complete loss of vision.

-Floaters are small, moving spots in the field of view and can even be seen when the eyes are closed.
+Floaters are dots or lines that you may sometimes see moving or floating in your field of vision.
 A sudden increase in number or size of floaters may suggest a retinal tear.

 Retinal tears can progress to a more serious stage when retinal detachments occur.
 Early detection of retinal tears is essential to prevent the problem from worsening.

-Avoidance of eye trauma can help to reduce the risk of retinal tears.
+Avoidance of eye trauma or excessive eye rubbing can help to reduce the risk of retinal tears.

 Regular eye examinations can pick up problems early.
-With prompt treatment, a torn retina can be fixed before full retinal detachment occurs.
+Prompt treatment for a retinal tear can often prevent the development of retinal detachment.

-Retinal tears are usually treated with laser treatment to prevent the retinal tear from developing into retinal detachment.
+Retinal tears are usually treated with laser treatment, to prevent the retinal tear from developing into a retinal detachment.

-Laser treatment works by forming a scar around the retinal tear and prevents the vitreous from seeping through the tear.
+Laser treatment does not close the tear, but works by forming a scar around the retinal tear to prevent the retina from detaching.

-Some retinal tears do not need treatment as they may not lead to retinal detachment.
-However they may still need to be observed and followed up to ensure that the retina remains stable.
+Occasionally, some retinal tears or holes may not need treatment as they already have some natural scarring around them, or carry a low risk of retinal detachment.
+However, they may still need to be observed and followed up to ensure that the retina remains stable.

-Treatment of retinal tear is usually successful with a success rate of 95%.
-Early treatment of retinal tear can preserve normal vision and prevent severe vision loss.
+Treatment of retinal tears usually has a success rate of about 95%.
+Early treatment of retinal tears can preserve normal vision and prevent severe vision loss from retinal detachment.

 Subscribe to our mailing list to get the updates to your inbox